alramlechner/CommonLogicNodes/README.md

 - increase test coverage

 ### SendMail
 Sends mail via SMTP.
-No SSL/TLS support for now.
+Depends on .net framework 4.5 (should be available on X1) but it is broken on X1.

 Status: in development